eonarheim/planet-wars-competition/readme.md

 >runmyagent.exe -endpoint http://my-planet-wars-game.com:1337
 ```

-### Getting started locally Running the Server
+### Getting Started Locally Running the Server

-First clone the repository locally using git (github for windows is good)
+First clone the repository locally using git ([GitHub for Windows](http://windows.github.com) is good)

 ```bash
 git clone https://github.com/eonarheim/planet-wars-competition.git`
 ```

-Open the solution in VS 2015 (community is free https://www.visualstudio.com/en-us/products/vs-2015-product-editions.aspx)
+1. Open the solution in VS 2015 ([Community Edition](https://www.visualstudio.com/en-us/products/vs-2015-product-editions.aspx) is free)
+2. Ensure you have [.NET Framework 4.6](https://www.microsoft.com/en-us/download/details.aspx?id=48130) installed
+3. Ensure you have the latest [TypeScript installed](http://typescriptlang.org) (1.7+).

-You may run the server locally by starting the "PlanetWars" web project in visual studio.
+You may run the server locally by starting the "PlanetWars" web project in Visual Studio.
 Once you have a local server, you can point your agent at the local endpoint.

 There is a prebuilt agent you can build off of :)

+## FAQ

+1. What happens on a planet you already own when there are both friendly and enemy units incoming?
+Do the planet's units and the incoming friendly units get combined when resolving the conflict?
+Or is all combat on a 1-1 basis?

+   - Ships cancel each other out. i.e. two players both have 5 ships arriving same turn, 0 ships land.
+Units you control on a planet are taken into account when enemy units try to land but if you have a fleet that arrives the same turn, combat resolves between the fleets.

+2. If I send ships to a planet I own and assuming there are no enemy ship incoming do they get added to the ship total on that planet?

+   - Yes, ships that arrive at a planet add to the total **if you control it** otherwise it will **decrement it** if it's under another player's control.

+3. If multiple fleets from a player (me or enemy) arrive on the same turn are the ship totals from the fleets treated as a combined total or are they treated as separate entities when resolving combat?

+   - It will take the sum total of all arriving fleets *per player* that turn and resolve combat.